Kuchenpferd/beerlist/README.md

  	- Implemented a check of allStaff.csv, along the lines of allStudents.csv, but it needs to be tested thoroughly
  	- Still missing a few possibilities.
- - Implement a "warning" mail to be sent to {contact}, whenever someone creates a user with manual balance.
  - Consider a redo of the 'Back' system, it doesn't seem to be working as intended
  	- Did a first pass of this, needs to be checked